obsidiansystems/obelisk/docs/module.md

-Hashed static assets after optional compression\.
-Used by overrides\.
+Static assets preprocessed for obelisk-asset-serve-snap, with optional compression\.